mocks-server/website/docs/getting-started/quick-start.md

 }
 ```

 This means that, for creating our collection `all-users-user-2` we are extending the `all-users` collection, and we are defining for it another variant for the route `get-user`.
-Then, for this collection Mocks server will use all of the route variants defined in the `all-users` collection, but it will use the `id-2` variant instead of the `id-3` one.
+Then, for this collection Mocks server will use all of the route variants defined in the `all-users` collection, but it will use the `get-user:id-2` route variant instead of the `get-user:id-3` one.
 We can define as many other route variants as we want for each collection.

 Now, let's select our new collection: